saltstack/salt/doc/ref/states/requisites.rst

 called ``mod_watch``.
 If this function is not available in the corresponding state module, then watch does the same thing as require.
-If the ``mod_watch`` function is in the state module, then the watched state is checked to see if it made any chnges to the system, if it has, then ``mod_watch`` is called.
+If the ``mod_watch`` function is in the state module, then the watched state is checked to see if it made any changes to the system, if it has, then ``mod_watch`` is called.

-Prhaps the best example of using watch is with a service, when a service watches other states, then when the other states make changes on the system the service is reloaded or restarted.
+Perhaps the best example of using watch is with a service, when a service watches other states, then when the other states make changes on the system the service is reloaded or restarted.